Bernadette Farrell: Biography

 Raised in West Yorkshire, Farrell studied at King's College London, and the Guildhall School of Music.
 Her first commission was from Liverpool Metropolitan Cathedral for the National Pastoral Congress of 1980.

 She released five collaborative collections with the St Thomas More Group from 1985, and seven solo collections from 1990.
 Her work is published by Oregon Catholic Press.

 A founding member of the St Thomas More Group, CHIME and the Music in Worship Foundation, she served on the Roman Catholic Bishops Liturgical Commission for many years.
-On the staff at Allen Hall Seminary from 1980-1986, her work in adult education encouraged the formation of lay liturgical ministries.
+On the staff at Allen Hall Seminary from 1980 to 1986, her work in adult education encouraged the formation of lay liturgical ministries.
 She has been an adviser to two dioceses and a worship leader for organisations such as the Retreat Association and the Baptist Assembly.
 She is patron of the National Network of Pastoral Musicians (NNPM), and serves on the board of the Pratt Green Trust.

-For three decades, Farrell worked in London’s East End, as an Advisor to Bishop Victor Guazzelli, a sponsor of The East London Communities Organisation (TELCO) and a community organiser.
+For three decades, Farrell worked in London's East End, as an Advisor to Bishop Victor Guazzelli, a sponsor of The East London Communities Organisation (TELCO) and a community organiser.
 One of the founding organisers of London Citizens, she built the alliance across South London and authored a report on immigration (adopted by government), leading campaigns on safety, sanctuary, housing, wages and health.
-She was the first Deputy Director of Citizens UK.
+She was the first deputy director of Citizens UK.